mat1th/screens-CMS/README.md

 moment               | 2.9.0   | Parse, validate, manipulate, and display dates session-file-store   | 0.0.2   | Session file store is a provision for storing session data in the session file socket.io            | 1.4.6   | Node.js realtime framework server

+# Contributing
+The Master branch is the branch where the final features are pushed to.
+The [master-v0.5](https://github.com/mat1th/meesterproef/tree/master-v0.5) branch is the old master branch with the old interaction.

+- Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.
+- Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it.
+- Fork the project.
+- Start a feature/bugfix branch.
+- Commit and push until you are happy with your contribution.
+- Make sure to add tests for it.
+This is important so we don't break it in a future version unintentionally.

 ## Contributor
 - [Matthias (Mat1th)](https://dolstra.me)